prasanna12510/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/Unreal Setup.md

 ## Mixed Project

 To enable the GameSparks SDK in your Unreal Engine Project, you'll have to grab the "*plugin*" folder from the SDK you've downloaded and move it to your Project folder.
 Be sure to rename this folder as "*Plugins*".
-If you don't, the folder will not be recognised by the Unreal Engine Compiler:
+If you don't, the folder will not be recognized by the Unreal Engine Compiler:

 ![l](img/UR/3.png)